julzaza/wildwitchherbs/_posts/2025-07-12-menstrual-blood-earth-ritual.md

 - Cover the offering gently with soil.
 Sit quietly and feel the exchange: **what leaves you also nourishes you.**

-This Earth offering is only one practice within a much larger tradition.
-For a complete 4-month path, which includes fertility herbs, womb-supporting teas, menstrual blood workings, protection rites, rituals after pregnancy loss, and ancestral folk practices: see the **[Complete Folk Fertility Magic Program](https://wildwitchherbs.gumroad.com/l/fertility-magic)**.

 For a step-by-step guide on returning menstrual blood to the Earth in sync with the **White Moon and Red Moon cycles**, see **[Menstrual Blood Magic for Fertility](/fertility-rituals-menstrual-magic/)**.

 Learn how aligning your offerings with lunar cycles enhances their energy in our guide on **[Full Moon Rituals and Sacred Herbs](/full-moon-rituals/)**.